josh-p-thompson/react-butterfly-chart/README.md

     rightColor="#FE6A59"
 />
 ```
-Data should be provided as objects where each data is in "row" format.
+Data should be provided as an object in "row" format.
 For example:
 ```
 data = {
     "0":{